theSchein/theaccordion/README.md

 App demo can be seen running here: https://www.theaccordion.net

 This is a Node.js express app deployed on Heroku.
-The database is nonSQL mongoDB.
+The database uses nonSQL mongoDB.

+## Getting Started

+Clone the repo and make sure you have nodemon and mongodb installed.

+Initialize the database with terminal command:

+`sudo mongod --port 27017`

+Initialize the application with terminal command:

+`nodemon index.js`